 Buyers who are considering the purchase of a condo should remember, however, that condo living requires paying an association fee each month.
 This fee is collected from all the residents who make up the condo community and is used to cover the costs of exterior maintenance, upkeep, and for the use of any special features, such as pools, spas, and gyms.

 Condos also offer less privacy, can be more difficult to sell, and may offer other challenges, as well.
-To make sure buyers understand all aspects of condo living, both positive and negative, they should begin their search for a condo by discussing the purchase with their real estate professional.
+To make sure buyers understand all aspects of condo living, both positive and negative, they should begin their search for a condo by discussing the purchase with their real estate professional, and by looking at pre-selling sites like Precondo if you are not ready to talk to a real estate consultant as of yet.
 The agent can offer insight into condo living in their local area and help answer any specific questions buyers may have during both the search and the purchase process.

 The Ashton Real Estate Group of RE/MAX Advantage